tbedford/MCDS/README.md

 # MCDS

-NOTE: Quick hack done in evenings/weekends for a friend's company.
+NOTE: Quick hack done in evenings/weekends for a friend's oil services company based in Thailand.

 Located here simply for my future reference and to provide examples for other Python coders.
-There may be snippets you can reuse.
+There may be snippets you (or I) can reuse.

+Basically the company wanted a bunch of contacts pulled from Excel, sorting into categorized lists, and have these contacts loaded to specific mailing lists in MailChimp.
+That was achieved fairly easily with Python.
+I only started the web app as a fun thing to do, it was not really part of the project.
+Best not to dwell on why someone might keep over 7,000 company contacts with mission critical data in a spreadhseet that gets emailed around. :cold_sweat:

+There are a few interesting features:

+* Had to handle Unicode from the outset, as Thai characters were required.
+* Location are identified by LOCODES.
+Check the specs and hunt around for more info.
+This turned out to be an interesting aspect.
+* The web app version (basically a CGI) threw up some interesting encoding issues (which were resolved).
+I have written this up but not yet uploaded.
+I need to add some more docs.
+* You really should use a web framework like Flask!

-** COMPANY SENSITIVE INFORMATION REMOVED **
+**COMPANY SENSITIVE INFORMATION REMOVED**

-(c) Copyright 2016 - 2017 Tony Bedford
+_(c) Copyright 2016 - 2017 Tony Bedford_

 No warranty is provided with this software - use at your own risk!!